DFS Contest Selection: Cash Vs. GPP, Field Size & Bankroll

 By Sam Smith

-July 7, 2026
+July 15, 2026

 Most daily fantasy players obsess over their lineups and barely think about where they drop them.
 It should be the other way around.
 The contest you enter decides how your score gets paid, how much variance you are signing up for, and how fast your bankroll can actually grow.
 This is the case for treating DFS contest selection as its own skill: get it right and the same lineup that loses money in one pool can be a winner in another.
-There is even one setting on every major site that quietly takes away the sharks' single biggest edge, and hardly anyone thinks to use it.
+There is even one setting on nearly every major site that quietly takes away one of the sharks' biggest edges, and hardly anyone thinks to use it.

 Why Contest Selection Is The Overlooked Edge